 As a national network, the Alternative Staffing Alliance helps practitioners connect for mutual learning and professional support.
 Together with our members we:

-+ Document best practices for staffing operations and supportive services for worker
+- Document best practices for staffing operations and supportive services for workers

-+ Conduct an annual Performance Survey that benchmarks operating performance and social impact
+- Conduct an annual survey that benchmarks operating performance and social impact

 [section type=”Four-Column-Panel” background=”white” name=”best”]